kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 Surely, you did not expect the extension to be the fullname of the file.
 Yet, that is what we get.
 Though  unexpected, is it yet logically correct?

 Imagine you are moving from left to right until you hit the _last_ `.` character.
 When you do, you discard whatever is to the left of the `.` along with that character itself.
 If there is no `.` character, you do not stop and you do not discard anything.
-So, you are left with what you started with. _But, although logical, that is not the intent._
+So, you are left with what you started with. _But, although logical, that is not the intent._ The error arises from the unfulfilled assumption that `fullname` contains a dot character,  followed by alphanumeric characters that denote the extension.

 One way to overcome this issue is to test for a period or dot character in the original `fullname` string [@periodtest; @dottest; @bashscriptpatmatch].
 If there is no `.` character, we set the extension to the empty string.
 Otherwise, we set it to what we get by the pattern-matching we have discussed.
 The corrected routine for the extension should thus run: